zmanda/libzcloud/docs/model.rst

       Creates whatever is represented by the address.

-      :param address: the :class:`Address` to create
+      :param address: the address to create
+      :type address: String
       :param progress: an optional :class:`ProgressListener`
       :param error: optional storage for an error
       :returns: true (on success) or false (on failure)